-- 1) Adopting Mitigated Negative Declaration; - Combined Development Permit 2) Approving: consisting of: 1) a Coastal Administrative Permit to allow the demolition of an existing 3,100 square foot single family dwelling and the construction of a new 5.677 square foot threestory single family dwelling in the same general footprint including a 937 square foot habitable basement, a 1,182 square foot attached sub-grade garage, a 155 square foot sub-grade patio, new associated walls grading retaining and (approximately 1,200 cubic yards of cut for the basement): 2) a Coastal Administrative Permit to allow the construction of a 425 square foot guesthouse: 3) a Coastal Development Permit for development on a parcel with a positive archaeological report; and 4) Design Approval; and - 3) Adopting Mitigation Monitoring and Reporting Plan.
+- Considering an Addendum to a Mitigated Negative Declaration adopted April 27, 2011 for Combined Development Permit (PLN090116); and - 2) Approving PLN120076, amending Combined Development Permit (PLN090116) which, as amended, includes: 1) a Coastal Administrative Permit to allow the demolition of an existing 3.100 square foot single family dwelling and the construction of a new 5,677 square foot threestory single family dwelling in the same general footprint with a 937 square foot habitable basement, a 1,182 square foot attached sub-grade garage, a 155 square foot sub-grade patio, new retaining walls and associated grading (approximately 1,590 cubic yards of cut and 262 cubic yards of fill); 2) a Coastal Administrative Permit to allow the construction of a 425 square foot guesthouse; 3) a Coastal Development Permit for development on a parcel with a positive archaeological report; 4) a Coastal Development Permit to allow development on a slope exceeding 30% consisting of: a) removal of an existing approximately 47 foot long retaining wall on the southeast corner of the property; b) construction of a 151.5 foot long tan (Sherwin Williams "Sand Trap") colored stucco retaining wall ranging from 1 to 6 feet tall located 1 foot from the side-rear property lines (35 feet long on the southeast, 13 feet long on the northwest) and 7 to 8.5 feet from the rear property line (98 feet long); c) a 4 foot tall metal railing on top of the retaining wall; d) installation of new generator; and 5) Design Approval.

-[(PLN090116, Richard Peery, 26453 Scenic Road, Carmel, Carmel Area Land Use Plan (APN: 009-471-015-000)]
+[PLN120076, Richard Peery, 26451 Scenic Rd., Carmel, Carmel Area Land Use Plan (APN: 009-471-015-000)]

-The Peery application (PLN090116) came on for public hearing before the Monterey County Planning Commission on April 27, 2011.
+The PEERY application (PLN120076) came on for public hearing before the Monterey County Planning Commission on June 27, 2012.
 Having considered all the written and documentary evidence, the administrative record, the staff report, oral testimony, and other evidence presented, the Planning Commission finds and decides as follows: